Gabbo01/ZeekWG/README.md

 ### Example 2: Focused Log Analysis

-1. Filter the `conn.log` to only show suspicious IPs.
+1. Upload a `.pcap` file.
-2. Click **"Analyze Filtered Logs"**.
+2. Filter the `conn.log` to only show suspicious IPs.
-3. The AI receives only the relevant entries and returns focused insights.
+3. Click **"Applica filtro"** if you want to truncate logs.

 ![Zeek Web GUI Screenshot](images/dash2.png)